 - Position ends after summer

-- The position was part time, contract, or temporary
+- The position was a part-time, contract, or temporary

 In other cases, you may have a concrete rational such as: